Guirdo/website/src/en/projects/2022/12/09/apod-app.md

 The most important things I learned from this project are:

 - To implement my own modals and their styles.
-I read some article and videos to do it.
 - To implement a custom switch with a checkbox input.
 - To customize the scrollbar.